 Now I didn't want it to be too creamy since that was part of the problem he had with the jarred stuff (and the sweet seasonings they used.)
 I also didn't want to add extra sugar either.
 I got it perfect now - not too sweet and not too thick but not too thin.
 Everybody in the family has told me a couple times that it is much better then the jarred stuff.
 Success 🙂

-What Makes this sauce so different?
+What makes this sauce so different?

 It is not a full on pumpkin flavor with sweet seasonings.
 Tomatoes are the main ingredient with pumpkin being the second main ingredient so there is a nice hint of pumpkin and plenty to be healthy.

 Broth and no dairy helps to keep it from being too thick and creamy, but it is still thick enough.
 We love dairy products here, but I think the pumpkin sauce was a bit much with dairy in it.
 And lastly, we do not add any extra sugar.
 I say extra because peppers have sugar in them.
+We also use fresh pumpkin puree, but you can use canned.

 Ready for delicious?